xinu-os/xinu/docs/mips/Memory.rst

 User Segment under Xinu
 ~~~~~~~~~~~~~~~~~~~~~~~

-Embedded Xinu has basic `memory management
+Embedded Xinu has basic :doc:`memory management
-</features/Memory-Management>`_ as of the 2.0 release.
+</features/Memory-Management>` as of the 2.0 release.
 During
 initialization, the kernel allocates some amount of memory (defined in
 ``xinu.conf`` as ``UHEAP_SIZE``) to act as the user memory heap.
 Once
 this memory is initialized, calls to ``malloc`` and ``free`` will use